-Used to motivate and reward both employee and team performance.
-This approach makes it possible to link individual remuneration to financial and non-financial performance objectives defined at Group level and within every division, as well as to the results obtained during the year in question.
+The performance-linked bonus is a variable compensation component paid in addition to the fixed compensation.
+This bonus is used to motivated and reward both employee and team performance.
+It links individual remuneration to financial and non-financial performance objectives defined at Group level and within every division, as well to the results obtained during the year in question.
 When the function and conditions allow it, or when the achievement of objectives is sufficiently measurable, line managers can determine the level of the bonus in advance, at the same time as they fix the individual performance objectives for the year.
 This is known as the "target bonus", and is paid when all of the said objectives set by the line managers are achieved.
 For other types of performance-linked bonus, the amount is determined by the employer, on a discretionary basis but in the most objective way possible, taking account of the employee's performance appraisal.